antonio-olleros/dpm-docs/docs/operators/11-clause-operators.md

 > rset <*>

 ### 11.1.4 Semantics
-Filters a recordset based on the value of a key component.
+Filters a *Recordset* based on the value of a *Key Component*.

-### 11.1.5 Additional constraints
+### 11.1.5 Additional Constraints
-Condition must be a Boolean expression using as input key components of op.
+Condition must be a Boolean expression using as input *Key Components* of op.

 ### 11.1.6 Behaviour
-Returns a recordset with the same data structure as the input operand, and with the records resulting from the evaluation of the filtering condition.
-When the condition evaluates to true, the record is kept, otherwise (including null), the record is not kept.
+Returns a *Recordset* with the same data structure as the input *Operand*, and with the *Records* resulting from the evaluation of the filtering condition.
+When the condition evaluates to true, the *Record* is kept, otherwise (including null), the *Record* is not kept.

 ### 11.1.7 Examples
-Considering the following recordset, generated from the selection `{tT1, r010-020}`:
+Considering the following *Recordset*, generated from the selection `{tT1, r010-020}`:

 | RefDate {#k} | r {#k} | CNT {#k} | f {#f} |
 |--------------|--------|----------|--------|